whygithub-a/cyber-essentials-tutor/README.md

 * `progress_sessions`
 * document chunk tables used for retrieval

-The current progress system uses `assessment_attempts` as the main source of truth.
+The current progress and weak-points systems use `assessment_attempts` as the main source of truth.
 The older `progress_sessions` table may still exist but is not the main basis for mastery calculation.

+The consultation feature does not require a new database table in the current implementation because raw consultation input is not stored.

 ### AI Services